 Guide to the true Neapolitan pizza, or in Italian: verace pizza Napoletana.

 Sometimes I suffer from a severe case of pizza nostalgia.
-Nothing brings back the memories of the chaos, grit, splendor, and contradictions of the fascinating city Naples more than the intense smell of a Neapolitan pizza.
-When this happens, I instantly crave that thin slice of baked bread dough, covered with slightly acidic tomatoes, garlic, mozzarella, a splash of extra virgin olive oil, fresh basil, and the intense scent of oregano.
+Nothing brings back the memories of the chaos, grit, splendour, and contradictions of the fascinating city Naples more than the intense smell of a Neapolitan pizza.
+When this happens, I instantly crave that thin slice of baked bread dough covered with slightly acidic tomatoes, garlic, mozzarella, a splash of extra virgin olive oil, fresh basil, and the intense scent of oregano.

 The very ancient ‘Pinsa’ origins of the Neapolitan Pizza, and, the quest for its re-make

 The Etruscans, Greek, Romans, they all ate baked versions of an unleavened bread topped with a variety of meats and vegetables.
 The word pizza is probably a corruption of the Latin word ‘pinsere’ or ‘pinsa’, which means to crush, to pound the dough in a certain shape by hands.

 In the Aeneid, Virgil describes the making of a ‘pinsa’.
 A peasant in Lavinio grinds grains and kneads the flower with water, aromatic herbs, and salt to a low and oval cake.
 He then bakes the unleavened bread on hot coals to a delicious thin ‘focacce’ ‘pinsa’ or ‘schiacciatine’.